Thursday, 10 June 2010

 After a few twists and turns in a forest, we came to a place where a tall, chalky cliff came down to the road.

 There was a gigantic door leading in to a cavern, formerly a chalk mine but now taken over for some spooky purpose by the gendarmerie.
 As we approached, the door slowly slid open, admitting a truck and an incongruous ice-cream van.
-Unfortunately the door had closed by the time we got close enough to look inside.
+Unfortunately the door had closed by the time we got close enough to see inside.

 From there it was no distance to the town of Saint-Astier.
 The church stood on a rise, with its thick, concave, buttressed tower frowning down on the river, and at its foot a tangle of streets and squares.